meetmakwana19/about-git/README.md

 git push -f origin myBranch
 ```

-Need to force push like this because we came back in the commits on local level using ```git reset```
+Need to force push like this because we came back in the commits history on local level using ```git reset```

 But the remote is ahead of local in commits as the changes aren't yet pushed.